 Tequila Lime Shrimp Bowls are deliciously fresh and simple to make any day of the week!
 You’ll love the bold tangy flavor and spices of the sauce and shrimp in this recipe; layered on a bed of cilantro lime slaw.
 Less than 20 minutes and one pan is all you need!

 Reader request alert!!
 This is my time to let you all know how much I love hearing from you and your ideas for a recipe creation.
 Recently, a reader reached out to tell me how much she enjoyed a Tequila Lime Shrimp Tostada at a restaurant.
-She sent me the ingredients so I would have an idea of the tastes she fell in love with.
+She sent me the ingredients so I would have an idea of the tastes she fell in love with, and wanted a “lightened up” variation.

 So with ingredients in hand, I set out to re-create something that I know you are all going to LOVE!!!
 This Tequila Lime Shrimp is perfect for those weeknights when you need something lightening fast, and loaded with flavor to make your tastebuds happy.
 Also a creative dish for Taco Tuesday, or even a recipe worthy of sharing with company.